obenno/StarScope/README.md

 options:
-  --conda           Use conda env to run (true) --docker          Use docker container to run (not implemented) --input           Input sample list, csv format, required
+  --conda           Use conda env to run (true) --docker          Use docker container to run --input           Input sample list, csv format, required
                     columns include "sample" for sampleName,
                     "fastq_1" for read1, "fastq_2" for read2,